HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 ### Representing Staging Information

-Clinicians and pathologists assign stages to cancers according to rules defined in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
+Clinicians and pathologists assign stages to cancers according to rules defined in various [cancer staging systems or methods](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
 The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).
-The single-value stage may be included in the PrimaryCancerCondition, in the elements `Condition.stage.summary` and `Condition.stage.type`, the latter being the method of staging used to arrive at the stage summary.
+One staging value can be included in the PrimaryCancerCondition, in the element `Condition.stage.summary` with the corresponding staging system in `Condition.stage.type`.
+However, a single value is often insufficient and does not allow for capture of provenance information related to staging, separate from the provenance of the cancer condition information.

-For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStageAssessment] profile.
-A reference to this resource should be provided in `Condition.stage.assessment`.
-The CancerStageAssessment profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided.
-In CancerStageAssessment, the following information must be provided:
+For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStage] profile.
+A reference to this resource is provided in `Condition.stage.assessment`.
+The CancerStage profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided.
+In CancerStage, the following information must be provided:

-* `Observation.category`: fixed value of SNOMED CT 385356007 "Tumor stage finding (finding)"
+* `Observation.category`: fixed, required value of SNOMED CT 385356007 "Tumor stage finding (finding)"
-* `Observation.code`: the Observation identifier, describing the type of stage being reported, for example, Binet staging classification for chronic lymphocytic leukemia, clinical T category, or pathological N category.
-* `Observation.valueCodeableConcept`: the stage or category determined for the cancer
-* `Observation.method`: the staging system used to determine the value (from [CancerStagingSystemVS])
 * `Observation.focus`: a reference to the primary cancer condition that was staged
+* `Observation.code`: a code that describes the specific type of stage being reported, for example, a TNM stage group or  International Federation of Gynecology and Obstetrics (FIGO) ovarian tumor stage.
+* `Observation.method`: the staging system used to determine the value (from [CancerStagingMethodVS]), for example, SEER Extent of Disease or
+* `Observation.valueCodeableConcept`: the actual stage or category determined for the cancer.

-For TNM staging, the [CancerStageGroupTNM][CancerStageGroupTNM] profile should be used.
-This profile contains the stage group in `Observation.valueCodeableConcept` and provides optional references in `Observation.hasMember` to additional resources representing the primary tumor (T), regional nodes (N), and distant metastases (M) categories.

-The `Observation.code` element value in CancerStageGroupTNM is used to distinguish the type of staging, e.g., [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathologic](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathologic-staging).
+For TNM staging, the [TNMStageGroup] profile should be used.
+This profile contains the stage group in `Observation.valueCodeableConcept` and provides optional references in `Observation.hasMember` to additional resources representing the T, N, and M categories.
+The `Observation.code` element value in TNMStageGroup is used to distinguish the type of staging, e.g., [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathologic](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathologic-staging).
 For other types staging (e.g., retreatment (r) or autopsy (a)), a code indicating "other" staging type is used.
-The code itself,

 In mCODE, a single patient may have more than one staging panel, although this is not common in practice.
 If staging is repeated, the PrimaryCancerCondition reference to staging should be updated to the most recent staging information.